-- Foralumab is a specific anti-CD3 epsilon mAb, as it binds to human T-cells and the recombinant human CD3 epsilon chain, and can be displaced by another specific anti-CD3 epsilon mAb, muromonab CD3. - When bound to its target, Foralumab triggers calcium flux and modulates the CD3/TCR complex causing its' transient removal from the cell surface. - The combination of the two-point mutations introduced into the Fc portion of Foralumab, resulting in the abrogation of the binding to Fc gamma receptors (FcyRs) and C1q, consequently eliminates T-cell proliferation and the release of numerous cytokines including tumor necrosis factor (TNF) and interferon gamma (IFNy) in vitro. - Foralumab does not cross react with CD3 molecules expressed by T-cells of other species including baboon, Rhesus monkey, Cynomolgus monkey, rabbit, dog, rat and mouse.
+- Foralumab is a specific anti-CD3 epsilon mAb, as it binds to human T-cells and the recombinant human CD3 epsilon chain, and can be displaced by another specific anti-CD3 epsilon mAb, muromonab CD3. - When bound to its target, Foralumab triggers calcium flux into the cell and modulates the CD3/TCR complex causing its' transient removal from the cell surface. - The combination of the two-point mutations introduced into the Fc portion (the constant region of the antibody that has limited structural variability and is responsible for adverse side effects) of Foralumab, resulting in the abrogation of the binding to Fc gamma receptors (FcyRs) and C1q, consequently eliminates T-cell proliferation and the release of numerous cytokines including tumor necrosis factor (TNF) and interferon gamma (IFNy) in vitro. - Foralumab does not cross react with CD3 molecules expressed by T-cells of other species including baboon, Rhesus monkey, Cynomolgus monkey, rabbit, dog, rat and mouse.
 As a consequence, options for the most relevant species selection for pharmacology and toxicology assessment of Foralumab are limited.
 Novimmune addressed this limitation by studying LCD3 transgenic mice.
-This transgenic mouse line expresses the human as well as the mouse CD3 epsilon chain on the surface of their T-cells. - Using a transgenic line of mice expressing both human and mouse CD3 molecules (1:1 ratio) at the surface of T-cell (LCD3), following a single intravenous injection, Foralumab dose dependently: - Modifies human CD3 epsilon expression; that is, more than 80% of the cell surface protein was removed within 24 hours when given at a saturating dose.
+This transgenic mouse line expresses the human as well as the mouse CD3 epsilon chain on the surface of their T-cells - Using a transgenic line of mice expressing both human and mouse CD3 molecules (1:1 ratio) at the surface of T-cell (LCD3), following a single intravenous injection, Foralumab dose dependently: - Modifies human CD3 epsilon expression; that is, more than 80% of the cell surface protein was removed within 24 hours when given at a saturating dose.
 This modulation was transient as receptor expression levels returned to baseline values within 7 days of dosing; - Caused a reduction of 70-80% in the number of circulating T-cells when given at a saturating dose.
 The maximal effect was observed at hour 6 post dose.
 Cell counts returned to baseline levels within 3.5 days; - Demonstrated a half-life of 1.4 and 1.7 days for doses of 5 and 200 μg per mouse, respectively.
 This seemingly short half-life is similar to that observed in vivo for other anti-CD3 mAbs and reflects internalization of Foralumab by the human CD3 molecule on the T-cells of these transgenic mice.
 It was therefore expected that Foralumab will be internalized by human T-cells in patients and consequently have a half-life comparable to other therapeutic anti-CD3 mAbs.